Hawaii tourism authority

 (21) Market and promote sports-related activities and events;

-(22) Coordinate the development of new products with the counties and other public and private sectors, including the development of sports, culture, health, education, business, and eco-tourism;
+(22) Coordinate the development of new products with the counties and other public sectors and private sectors, including the development of sports, culture, health, education, business, and eco-tourism;

 (23) Establish a public information and educational program to inform the public of tourism and tourism-related problems;